-- A target allocation of 10% to fixed income investments within the state, of which: - Up to 40% must be targeted for infrastructure loans, with the fixed net return to the legacy fund of 1.5%. - Up to 60%, with the minimum of \$400 million, must be designated to the Bank of North Dakota's ("BND") certificate of deposit match program with an interest rate fixed at the equivalent yield of the United State treasury bonds having the same term, up to a maximum term of 20 years. - A target allocation of 10% to equity investments in the state, of which at least 3% may be targeted for investment in one or more equity funds, venture capital funds, or alternative investment funds with a primary strategy of investing in emerging or expanding companies in the state.
+- A target allocation of seven hundred million dollars to fixed income investments within the state, including: - Up to one hundred fifty million dollars for infrastructure loans, with the fixed net return to the legacy fund of 1.5%. - A minimum of four hundred million dollars million for the Bank of North Dakota's ("BND") certificate of deposit match program with an interest rate fixed at the equivalent yield of the United State treasury bonds having the same term, up to a maximum term of 20 years; and - Other qualified fixed income investments within the state based on guidelines developed by the legacy and budget stabilization advisory board. - A target allocation of six hundred million dollars to equity investments in the state, including: - Investment in one or more equity funds, venture capital funds, or alternative investment funds with a primary strategy of investing in emerging or expanding companies in the state.
 Equity investments must: - Be managed by qualified investment firms, financial institutions, or equity funds. - Have a benchmark investment return equal to the 5-year average net return for the legacy fund, excluding in-state investments.